By Departmental Nomination only - Program faculty should contact Dr. Ruth Bahr.

 Tuition: Each award comes with a tuition waiver.

 Student must be a new, incoming doctoral student.
-A Master's student from USF who
+A Bachelor's or Master's student

 The fellowship recipient must be a U.S. citizen or permanent resident of the United